ucsdlib/project-managers-toolkit/project-managers-toolkit.md

-# Crowdsourced Project Management Toolkit
+# UC San Diego Library Project Management Toolkit
-#### started 2/8/2013

-**Note** This document is based off of a [crowdsourced Google Doc](https://docs.google.com/document/d/1aCZaScfh1VsvkOH4ksZDh6exzAH7n8_mMrpnw4yINcI/edit), created by the DLF Project Managers Group.
-All statements made are based off of testimonials and narratives written by contributors.

-**What?** A crowdsourced collection of information, tips, techniques, and tools for project managers working in libraries.
-PLEASE CONTRIBUTE.

-**Why?** Whether we realize it or not, librarians and library staff are managing projects all the time.
-These may be informal or formal projects, or we might not think of them as projects at all.
-Just the same, we could all stand to take a more organized and structured approach to planning and accomplishing our project work.
-Much of the project management literature and training frequently emphasizes a corporate perspective, which is not applicable to a library setting.

-**Who?** Anyone who wants to contribute.
-And you can post anonymously if you prefer.

-**How?** Be generous with your knowledge and be respectful of what others have written.
-Share your experience and help others to learn from both your successes and failures.
+#### last updated 3/9/2017

+**Note** This toolkit contributes to the Digital Library Federation (DLF) Project Managers Group.
+Content provided here is intended to be shared.
 See the [Digital Library Federation Project Managers Group page](http://www.diglib.org/groups/pmg/) for more information, including past meeting notes.

+The Project Managers’ Toolkit is designed to give managers the tools they will need to be more effective in meeting project goals.
+Included are steps, tools, and templates needed to fast track your projects and initiatives.

 ## Contents